aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 This is the expert-level mistake.
 Worried about the first three horsemen, you spend weeks getting your schema exactly right.
 You take semi-structured or free-text data and force it into a rigid schema.

-Your beautiful, strict parser ends up being so brittle that it either breaks on valid inputs or, worse, throws away most of your data.
+Your strict parser ends up being so brittle that it either breaks on valid inputs or, worse, throws away most of your data.

 **The tell:** Your data pass-through percentage is small (anything less than 90% is a real issue), or the "structured" data you produce seems to be missing crucial information that you can see plainly in the raw source.